 Reasons to Homeschool for Preschool, Whether or Not You Continue to Homeschool:

-- You can give your child the individual attention and custom program that best suits his or her needs.
+- You can give your child the individual attention and custom program that best suits their needs.

-- Many preschoolers are not ready to separate easily and home-preschooling can give your child the time he or she needs before separating.
+- Many preschoolers are not ready to separate easily and preschooling at home can give your child the time they need before separating.

-- Removes the artificial deadline for potty training or the need to adjust naps times to accomodate school requirements.
+- Removes the artificial deadline for potty training or the need to adjust nap times to accommodate school requirements.